PrestaShop/prestashop-specs/front-office/Your-vouchers.md

-## Rules of the displayed vouchers
+## Rules of the vouchers displayed in the customer's account in front-office

 Vouchers are displayed in the customer account in the front-office, according to their parameters: